MagdaJuarez/BillionairesVisualisation/ImplementationPoster.md

 #### **A. DESIGN OF POSTER**

-The Undergraduate Research Center [1] proposed the fol- lowing guidelines to implement a good poster.The poster is design following the next guidelines.
+The Undergraduate Research Center [1] proposed the following guidelines to implement a good poster.The poster is design following the next guidelines.

 * Poster flow.
 First we divided our canvas in three columns.
 Then, the Gutenberg diagram is used to placed our sections based on importance.
 * Fonts and formatting.
 The following guidelines were followed: